 Micro Fiber Lens Cloth

-There’s nothing worse than a foggy or smudged camera lens, and you certainly don’t want to use something that could damage the lens.
-I pack no less than 2 microfiber lens clothes on every trip.
+There’s nothing worse than a dirty camera lens.
+So, to keep my lens clean, I pack no less than 2 microfiber lens clothes on every trip.

 Before attempting to clean your camera, please use this how to clean your sensor and keep your camera gear clean guide.
 If you damage your sensor it will be very expensive to fix, so please double-check before attempting any type of cleaning.